The Palm Beach Story: Production

 This was Sturges' second collaboration with Joel McCrea, following Sullivan's Travels from the previous year, and they worked again on The Great Moment, filmed in 1942 (but released in 1944).
 Although Colbert and Sturges worked on The Big Pond (1930) and the first version of Imitation of Life (1934), The Palm Beach Story was the only time they worked on a movie Sturges wrote and directed.

+Claudette Colbert received $150,000 for her role, and Joel McCrea was paid $60,000.
 The movie was Rudy Vallee's first outright comedic role, and he gained a contract with Paramount, as well as an award for Best Actor of 1942 from the National Board of Review.
 He appeared in Sturges' The Sin of Harold Diddlebock, Unfaithfully Yours and The Beautiful Blonde from Bashful Bend.

-Many members of Sturges' unofficial "stock company" of character actors appear in film, such as Al Bridges, Chester Conklin, Jimmy Conlin, William Demarest, Robert Dudley, Byron Foulger, Robert Greig, Harry Hayden, Arthur Hoyt, Torben Meyer, Frank Moran, Charles R. Moore, Jack Norton, Franklin Pangborn, Victor Potel, Dewey Robinson, Harry Rosenthal, Julius Tannen and Robert Warwick.

-This was the seventh of ten films written by Preston Sturges in which William Demarest appeared.

-Claudette Colbert received $150,000 for her role, and Joel McCrea was paid $60,000.
+Mary Astor was uncomfortable with her character's high-speed, slang-filled chatter and came to resent Sturges' direction.

 The second unit did background shooting at Penn Station in Manhattan for the exteriors (interiors were shot at standing set of Penn Station that Paramount owned).
 The film went into general release on 1 January 1943.
 It was released on video in the U.S. on 12 July 1990 and re-released on 30 June 1993.